-- Number of cases of forced labor or child labor identified in 2023 via internal audits: 0 - Number of cases of forced labor or child labor reported in 2023 via our IntegrityLine (available to all stakeholders): 0 - Rate of completion of 2023 Code of Conduct training: 99.2% of salaried workforce; 100% of new hires
+- Number of cases of forced labor or child labor identified in 2024 via internal audits: - Number of cases of forced labor or child labor reported in 2024 via our IntegrityLine (available to all stakeholders): 0 - Rate of completion of 2024 Code of Conduct training: 99.6% of salaried workforce; 100% of new hires

-In addition, we conduct biennial Company-wide ethical culture surveys (latest, 2022) and in each of our manufacturing facilities an annual fraud risk survey, providing opportunities for employees to report any workplace issues of concern, including those related to human rights.
-No reports of forced labor or child labor were identified via any of these surveys during 2023.
-In 2022, we earned recognition by Ethisphere Institute as being among the World's Most Ethical Companies® for the third time.
-In 2023, for the fourth consecutive year, we were selected as one of Newsweek's America's Most Responsible Companies®.
+In addition, we conduct biennial Company-wide ethical culture surveys (latest, 2024) and in each of our manufacturing facilities an annual risk survey, providing opportunities for employees to report any workplace issues of concern, including those related to human rights.
+No reports of forced labor or child labor were identified via any of these surveys during 2024.
+In 2024, for the fifth consecutive year, we were selected as one of Newsweek's America's Most Responsible Companies®.
 We annually communicate our progress on human rights-related KPIs externally through our Corporate Responsibility Report.